 "Sasuke," she said with a smirk.
 "Even if your brother's a genius among the genius of the Uchiha clan, he's bound to get injured every now and then."

-"He never had any in the past few years."
+"He never had any in the past few years.
+At least, nothing more than scratches and nicks."

 Sakura studied Sasuke carefully, noting the underlying look of worry in his scowl.

-"Shisui sounded like he knew something, but I have no idea," Sakura said with a shrug.
+"Shisui sounded like he knew something, but I have no idea what," Sakura said with a shrug.
 "Just ask your brother if it's really bothering you."

-The fog was starting to clear up, and the morning light gave enough warmth for Sakura to shake off the blanket from her shoulders.
+The fog started to clear up, and the morning light gave enough warmth for Sakura to shake off the blanket from her shoulders.

-Sakura followed suit as she folded and draped the blanket on her left arm.
+Sakura draped the blanket on her left arm.
 "By any chance," she whispered.
 "Is your father joining?"

 "He always eats breakfast at home."

 The shoji screen doors opened and Mikoto smiled at the sight of the two.
 Behind her, Itachi was up and wearing a change of kimono, his hair wet from the bath.
-'How could he recover THAT fast?'
+'How can he recover THAT fast?'
 Sakura thought dolefully.
+'Or is he straining himself to look like he's recovered earlier he really has?'

-"Time to eat breakfast," Mikoto announced cheerfully.
+"Time to eat breakfast," Mikoto broke Sakura's internal string of grumbles and curses.
 "Father is already reading the morning paper."

 "Are you fit for another mission, Itachi?"
-Fugaku said over his cup of strong coffee.
+Fugaku said over his cup of strong, black coffee.
 Sakura thought it no doubt tasted like caramel-covered rice dumplings filled with sweet bean paste for someone like him.

-"Not yet, Father," Itachi answered as he paused from eating his rolled omelette.
-"I am advised to continue my rest today to ensure that my injuries are fully healed."
+"Not yet, Father," Itachi answered as he paused from eating his okayu.
+"I am advised to continue my rest for two weeks to ensure that my injuries are fully healed."

 "It would have been ideal if it was attended to immediately," Fugaku said, and Sakura swore she'd buy her mentor the best sake her wallet could afford if the topic was changed immediately.